progit/progit2/proposal.md

 ## Who This Book Is For

 This book is for all open source developers: you are bound to encounter Git somewhere in the course of your working life.
-Proprietary software developers will appreciate Git’s enormous scalability, since it is used for the Linux project, which comprises thousands of developers and testers.
+Proprietary software developers will appreciate Git's enormous scalability, since it is used for the Linux project, which comprises thousands of developers and testers.

 ## Short Table of Contents